Government

 Volunteer & Learn with Green Tukwila

 Join friends and neighbors, and bring your families to learn about wildlife, native trees, shrubs, invasive plants, how to use tools, and much more.
-Environmental education and onsite restoration work parties are being planned for community members and businesses to learn and care for precious urban forests and ensure healthy, safe, and beautiful public spaces for the future.
+Environmental education and ecological restoration work parties are live.
+Community members and businesses will learn how to care for precious urban forests and ensure healthy, safe, and beautiful public spaces for the future.

 Don’t miss out on upcoming opportunities!
 Join our email list.

-Join a work party today, 2024 Restoration Work Parties are live, we need your hands to do this great work!
-CLICK HERE to SIGN UP.
+2024 Ecological Restoration Work Parties CLICK HERE to SIGN UP.

 Private Events